tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 ##### How big a challenge is this?

-The tooling and framework situation in the web development world is infamous for being confusing and hard to keep up with.
+The tooling and framework situation in the Web development world is infamous for being confusing and hard to keep up with.
 In practice, though, companies would use one technology and tooling stack and stay true to it for many years.
 The world of tech Twitter is one thing, the reality in businesses, where the